Understanding your health

 This guide explains how to recognize an adductor strain, understand its severity, and heal properly.

-What is an adductor strain?
+What is an Adductor Strain?

 The adductors form a group of five muscles: